 Empowerment begins with taking responsibility for yourself.
-Reema points out some common misconceptions around women and fitness regimes.
+A girlfriend points out some common misconceptions around women and fitness regimes.
 If you’re a woman, take charge of your body.
 It has been your prison for so long.
 It’s high time you make it your personal vehicle into a better life.

-1. Get yourself a gynaecologist you trust.
+1. If you are a vulva-owner, find a gynaecologist you trust.
 You probably already have a trusted hair-stylist.
 This is just as important, if not more.
 Visit them for routine check-ups (and not just pregnancy scares or UTIs).
 Ask them how you can care for your body better.
 There is a reason there’s an entire branch of medicine devoted entirely to women’s bodies.
 Use it.

 2. Monitor your menstrual cycle.
 This doesn’t just mean knowing when your next period should happen but also tracking how your moods, your energy levels, your blood pressure and your blood sugar fluctuate during the month and during the period.
 PMS is a real thing but if you know your body’s downtimes and special-requirement phases, you’ll be able to plan and work accordingly.